makeswaran24/Smart-Irrigation-System-Using-IoT-for-Water-Efficient-Agriculture/README.md

 <img width="850" height="626" alt="image" src="https://github.com/user-attachments/assets/9e420a61-6de3-4eea-b040-1099d97bdca2" />

-This illustrates the overall wiring and signal connections between the sensors, actuators, and the ESP8266 microcontroller used in the Dual Tank Management System.
+•This illustrates the overall wiring and signal connections between the sensors, actuators, and the ESP8266 microcontroller used in the Dual Tank Management System.
 Each tank is equipped with an HC-SR04 ultrasonic sensor, whose TRIG and ECHO pins are connected to the digital GPIO pins of the ESP8266 for accurate water-level measurement.
 The DHT11 sensor is connected to provide real-time temperature readings, while the soil moisture sensor is interfaced through the analog input pin (A0) of the controller.

 •	A relay module is used to control the power supply to the two DC motors, where Motor 1 pumps water to Tank 1 and Motor 2 supplies water to Tank 2.
 The ESP8266 sends switching signals to the relay based on sensor inputs, ensuring that water is pumped only when required.
 Power connections are shared through a regulated 5V supply line to maintain stable operation.